Also known as ‘The Provider’, ESFJ (or “The Consul”) is gregarious, welcoming and highly organized.

 ESFJ represents an individual who is Extroverted, Sensing, Feeling and Judging.
 This indicates that they are a person who is energized by spending time with others, who focuses on facts and details, who makes decisions based on feelings and values and who prefers to be planned and organized.

 ESFJs are often considered the life of the party, a dependable coworker or friend and as someone with high moral-integrity and strong values.
 They are often highly organized and have high emotional intelligence.
 Their extraverted natures means they make excellent leaders and have a true passion for the teams the supervise.

 Anyone with the ESFJ personality type tends to loves people and social interaction.
 They have a great interest in others and place great importance in being liked and being popular.
 This can often make them adept at offering support to others.
 They value loyalty and tend make their loved ones their top priority.

 They are nicknamed “The Consul” (or the provider) because they have a genuine interest in providing for others, helping them and taking care of them.
 Consuls have a true sense of harmony and are very sensitive to the needs of others.

 ESFJ personality types are known for being incredibly reliable, responsible and dependable.
 This makes them great workers as well as family members, as they always ensure that they are pulling their weight, and often more.

 ESFJs are energetic and will often feel inclined to take a more commanding role, particularly in the workplace.
 This also manifests in a desire to be in control of any given situation and in difficulties with feeling comfortable if they are not in the driving seat.

-Despite this desire to be in control, ESFJ’s tend to have high levels of respect for authority, something that is reflected in their own clearly codified system of values and morals.
+Despite this desire to be in control, the Consult personality type tends to have high levels of respect for authority.
+This is something that is reflected in their own clearly codified system of values and morals.
 These values are often derived directly from rules and laws that the individual has seen to be effective in society.